Resources- "Background Friendly"

 Locate a NARSOL affiliate, associated group, individual or small group near you.
 NARSOL affiliates are established, incorporated state organizations which have expressly agreed to affiliate with NARSOL in their efforts to reform sexual offense laws within their states.

-- Restore Georgia's Fearless Support Groups are held the 4th Thursday of each month at 6:30pm EST. These support groups are specifically for registered citizens and their adult family members and closest friends who are also impacted by Georgia's sex offense laws and the registry.
-You can register for the February 25, 2021 group here.
+- Restore Georgia's Fearless Support Groups are held the 3rd Thursday of each month at 6:30pm EST. These support groups are specifically for registered citizens and their adult family members and closest friends who are also impacted by Georgia's sex offense laws and the registry.
+Register here.

 Registering with Dignity Handbook- This handbook helps those on the registry, their loved ones and allies understand the rights of those on the registry.
 It was designed specifically to empower those required to register with navigating the registry once released.
 It discusses in what to exect when registering, your constitutional protections and what to do if you feel your rights are being violated.
 There is an additional section for women and juveniles on the registry as well a section that helps those with loved ones on the registry what to expect as well.